Planar black holes and wormholes with a flat exterior: Summary and open questions

 \section{Summary and open questions}

-In this letter, using the extended dynamical region inside a non-degenerate Killing horizon of Gamboa's static plane symmetric solution with a perfect fluid obeying a linear equation of state $p=\chi\rho$ for $\chi\in[-1/3,0)$, we have constructed $n(\ge 4)$-dimensional planar black holes and black bounces with the Minkowski exterior in general relativity.
-Some basic thermodynamical quantities of our black objects can be determined as follows.
-First, since the external region is exactly flat, the ADM global mass of the spacetime is zero.
-Second, the temperature of the black hole is obtained as
+In this article, using the extended dynamical region inside a nondegenerate Killing horizon of Gamboa's static plane symmetric solution with a perfect fluid obeying a linear equation of state $p=\chi\rho$ for $\chi\in[-1/3,0)$, we have constructed $n(\ge 4)$-dimensional planar black holes and wormholes with the Minkowski exterior in general relativity.
+In this construction, the matter field, which may be interpreted as a spacelike (tachyonic) perfect fluid, violates the WEC and DEC in the black hole case and all the standard energy conditions in the wormhole case.

-where $\kappa$ is the surface gravity of the outer Killing horizon given by Eq.~(\ref{kappa-flat}) with the upper sign for $H_1>0$.
-In fact, we have chosen $H_1=2/r_{\rm h}^{n-3}$ in our construction (\ref{asymp-H1}).
-We leave a detailed analysis of the thermodynamics of our black objects with a flat exterior for future investigations.
+In fact, this configuration of black holes and wormholes are not possible under the DEC by the conservation theorem on page 94 in the textbook~\cite{Hawking:1973uf} showing that, if $T_{\mu\nu}=0$ holds on a closed achronal hypersurface $\Sigma$, $T_{\mu\nu}=0$ holds everywhere in the domain of dependence of $\Sigma$.
+(See Proposition~2.2.3 in Ref.~\cite{Iizuka:2025xnd}.)
+Since we can prepare a closed achronal hypersurface $\Sigma$ with $T_{\mu\nu}=0$ that spans the regions I, IV, and III and contains the region IV in its domain of dependence in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}(b) and Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}(b), the DEC is violated at least somewhere in the region IV by the contraposition of Proposition~2.2.3 in Ref.~\cite{Iizuka:2025xnd}.

-Another issue is the matter field inside the horizon.
-In our construction with the Gamboa solution, the matter fiel, which may be interpreted as a spacelike (tachyonic) perfect fluid, violates the WEC and DEC in the black-hole case and all the standard energy conditions in the black-bounce case.
-It is an open question whether this kind of black objects is possible under the DEC.
+An open issue is the thermodynamics of the black hole presented in this work.
+Although we have considered only the framework of general relativity in $n \ge 4$ dimensions, such an analysis could be nontrivial.
+We leave a detailed study of thermodynamical aspects of our black hole for future investigations.

 \acknowledgments